 Parkway Religious Leaders - A diverse group of religious leaders in the Parkway community serves in an advisory capacity to the superintendent and meets twice during the school year.
 Contact: Annie Dickerson at (314) 415-8069.

 Project Parkway - Community volunteers meet quarterly during the school year to review the district's progress toward strategic goals.
 Participants also break out into working groups to study current issues and make recommendations to the school board for continuous improvement.
 Members include parent and community representatives and district staff.
-Volunteer opportunities are also available on the Project Parkway Steering Committee which meets several times each year in addition to the quarterly meetings.
-Contact: Melissa Ettlinger at (314) 415-8029.
+Volunteer opportunities are also available on the Project Parkway Steering Committee, which meets several times each year in addition to the quarterly meetings.
+Contact: Jen Laneman at (314) 415-8029.

 School Volunteers - We welcome volunteers in our schools.
 Each volunteer submits an application online.
 Contact: Karen Crews, email@example.com